nicgalehouse/AODamageMeter/README.md

 + Update 1.3: Tracks nano interrupts (requires System channel).
 + Update 1.4: Tracks regular blockers from Keeper Ward nanos, improving accuracy of hit chance and hit attempt statistics (requires System channel).
 + Update 1.4.1: Fixed character info and auto-configure problems when playing on Rubi-Ka 2019.
++ Update 1.5: Fixed damage meter scrolling down when new rows are added, and added a minimize button.

 Instructions
 ------------